cybrxkhan/RICE-for-CK3/README.md

 <img src="https://i.imgur.com/GB3Rza3.jpg">

-## Latest Version: Version 1.7.1 "Hunza" (Released 10/3/22, for vanilla patch 1.7.x)
+## Latest Version: Version 1.7.2 "North Atlantic" (Released 10/30/22, for vanilla patch 1.7.x)

-**Newest Flavor Pack - Niger Delta: Heirs of Oduduwa**
+**Newest Flavor Pack - North Atlantic: From Iceland to Vinland**

 [**Discord**](https://discord.gg/9KuyXv2uZA) | [**Official Website**](https://cybrxkhansmods.godaddysites.com) | [**Twitter**](https://twitter.com/Cybrxkhans_Mods)

-_Hunza is the name of one of many mountain valleys in the Pamir mountain region in north Pakistan.
-It is home to the Burusho people (who speak a language isolate), as well as various Indo-Iranian peoples, and it historically was part of various trade routes criss-crossing Asia.
-The Burusho are also sometimes referred to as the Hunza people._
+_“After being tossed about at sea for a long time, Leif chanced upon land where he had not expected any to be found.
+Fields of self-sown wheat and vines were growing there. [....]
+Leif converted the country [Greenland] to Christianity.
+Afterward he became known as Leif the Lucky.”_

+_- Two excerpts from the Saga of Erik the Red_

 RICE, or Regional Immersion and Cultural Enrichment, is a mod that adds immersion to different regions, cultures, and religions in CK3.
 As a spiritual successor to my Immersion Packs for CK2, it is a collection of "flavor packs" similar to PI's official flavor pack DLCs.
 RICE's guiding philosophy is to keep a focused scope that won't change gameplay significantly, but instead adds flavor across the world that is grounded in historical authenticity, especially for lesser-known places and peoples.